openharmony/ark_runtime_core/docs/assembly_format.md

 In all cases where annotations can be optionally used, `optional_annotation` marker is used in this document.

 There are keys that indicate bool values.
-For example, weither a function must have an implementation.
+For example, whether a function must have an implementation.
 The absence of these keys is treated as false.
 Metadata containing such keys are called `lonely metadata`.

 ### Function metadata annotations